qubard/deepq-collision-avoidance/README.md

 - run it for longer (and on the GPU, let the memory get up to 1m+)
 - make the boundaries another input feature (separate tensor), or encode the distance to each one (?)
 - make the player's position (x, y) normalized from 0 to 1 as an input feature?
-    - should still be able to learn that it's always in the cneter though
+    - should still be able to learn that it's always in the center though

 - ensure the distribution of +1 rewards to -1 rewards matches in sampling
     - OR, just tweak the reward function so that the distribution for both is similar